 Writing and compilation of INDs, NDAs, ANDAs, 505(b) (2) and supplements

-Providing the clearances
+Providing the packages needed for approvals and clearances

 Regulatory support for clinical trials, Facility Inspections